 In "Musculoskeletal Anatomy and Measurement Techniques," you will focus on how the body musculature and bones move as you master complex intervention and assessment skills.

-In classes such as "Ethical Problems and Ethical Practice," you will understand the ethical challenges of healthcare and study the role of the informed practitioner in creating a more just society.
+In classes such as "Healthcare Ethics," you will understand the ethical challenges of healthcare and study the role of the informed practitioner in creating a more just society.

 Need extra help?
 St. Kate's has tutors and mentors who can help you get back into the routine of study and learning.